|Table of Contents|

-More than thirty years had passed since my grandmother had left her shtetl and her homeland.
+More than thirty years has passed since my grandmother left her shtetl and her homeland.
 Many changes were to be found.
 Preny was full of ghosts for her and she found it depressing.
-Her parents had both died more than 15 years earlier, and her visit to their graves in the Jewish cemetery was more painful than she had expected.
-Her sister Sorah lived in the family home on the market square, and with her husband Alter and young son of 12 years, were sinking deeper into poverty and depression.
-She recognized many villagers' faces and had forgotten many of their names.
+Her parents had both died more than fifteen years earlier, and her visit to their graves in the Jewish cemetery was more painful than she had expected.
+Her sister Sorah lived in the family home on the market square, and with her husband Alter and young son of twelve years, were sinking deeper into poverty and depression.
+She recognized many villagers' faces but had forgotten many of their names.

 Another sister, Rose, with whom she was close, lived now in Kovna with her second husband, having raised her son Hirshel largely on her own before remarrying.
 Jenny spent a week with Rose there, and found many changes in Kovna.
 The city had become electrified, and automobiles were beginning to jam the narrow streets.
 She commented on the obvious, somewhat flaunted wealth of some town residents, a number of whom were Jewish.

 My grandmother travelled by autobus to Rumsiskes to get reacquainted with her "little sister" and spend time with her family.
-By this time there were 4 children, and the Rubinsteins had settled into a large farmhouse on the outskirts of town.
-The house had an enclosed yard, a large vegetable garden, outbuildings, a small orchard and a cow.
+By this time there were four children, and the Rubinsteins had settled into a large farmhouse on the outskirts of town.
+The house had an enclosed yard, a large vegetable garden, outbuildings, a small orchard, and a cow.
 Because the house was large and family life there was congenial, Jenny settled in and stayed a while.
-The children were friendly, well-behaved and generally helpful around the house.
-Chana was now 14, was pretty and was doing well in school, speaking 4 languages.
-Aisne's twin boys, Chanania and Yosef-Pesakh were now 9 and ran around in short pants.
+The children were friendly, well-behaved, and generally helpful around the house.
+Chana was now fourteen, was pretty and was doing well in school, speaking four languages.
+Aisne's twin boys, Chanania and Yosef-Pesakh were now nine and ran around in short pants.
 The youngest child, Shlomo, had been born in 1936 and was a toddler.